Breach of Real Estate Contracts

 Termination of the Contract

 In some cases, the best remedy to seek is termination of the contract.
 This usually involves the buyer being refunded his or her deposit as well as expenses incurred during the failed transaction such as attorney fees, survey fees, title inspection fees and other costs of examination.

 Specific Performance of the Contract

 Parties to a contract may want to agree in advance as to the amount that will be owed by a breaching party.
 This amount will be set forth in the contract and will not be disputed if a breach occurs.
+These are called liquidated damages.
 However, in order for liquidated damages to be enforceable, they cannot act as a form of punishment against the breaching party.
 Additionally, liquidated damages will usually only be enforceable if it is determined that calculating actual damages for the particular breach at issue is difficult and the liquidated damages are reasonable under the circumstances.
-An example of liquidated damages can be found in a standard Residential Sales Contract which states that if the Buyer fails to perform his/her obligations under the contract, the seller is entitled to keep the deposit.
+An example of liquidated damages can be found in a standard residential sales contract that states that if the buyer fails to perform his/her obligations under the contract, the seller is entitled to keep the deposit.

 Have an Experienced Real Estate Attorney

 It is important to have an experienced attorney, capable of formulating a winning strategy to handle your breach of contract case.
-Breach of contract cases are filled with obstacle.
-We will work side by side with you to compensate you due to the wrongdoing of a buyer or seller.
+Breach of contract cases are filled with obstacles.
+We will work with you, side-by-side, to help ensure you receive proper compensation from the wrongdoing of a buyer or seller.